mars0i/majure/README.md

   variables, in Clojure, with `.-`.
 (The dash is optional but recommended.)
 Method calls are prefaced with `.` alone.

+* I use `this` as the name of the first function argument for aa function that's meant to be called as a Java method, and `me` when I want to pass a class instance to a method that's used only from within Clojure.

 * Note that Clojure implementations of functions that are supposed to appear to be Java methods have to have a dash `-` prefixed to their name in the Clojure source, even though they're called with `.<name`